cecat/camera-volume/README.md

 CeC
 July 2024

 Monitor volume levels from microphones on remote cameras using ffmpeg to parse rtsp feeds.
+This add-on has only been tested on Amcrest cameras so it's far from proven.

 # To install as a local addon: